reed2ep/SeniorDesignProject/Assignments/User Docs.md

 You will be prompted with 3 options ***Name, Height, Wingspan***

-**Name:** This is just a your name, It is optional but can be helpful if multiple people use the app on the same device.
+**Name:** This is just your name.
+It is optional but can be helpful if multiple people use the app on the same device.

 **Height:** Your height should be inputed in Feet and Inches.
 These measurements will be used to optimize a [route](AdditionalInformation/WhatIsARoute.md) best fit for your height.
 The default is 5 ft.

 **Wingspan:** Similar to height, this is in Feet and Inches and is used alongside height to optimize possible moves during the route calculation.
 - If you are unsure of your wingspan a good estimate is your height

-After you finish filling out your User Profile hit **Save Profile**.
+After you finish filling out your User Profile, hit **Save Profile**.
 Your profile will be saved for all future use.

 ## Using The app
 After you have your profile set up the app is ready to use.
 You have 3 available options.